-Property and Equipment and Depreciation
+Property and Equipment

 Purchased property and equipment are recorded at cost.
 Property and equipment acquired with certain government funding are recorded as expenses pursuant to the terms of the contract in which ownership of such property and equipment is retained by the funding source.
 Maintenance and repairs are expensed as they occur.
 The School has established a \$3,000 threshold above which assets are evaluated to be capitalized.
 The School expenses leasehold improvements because it has no lease and is uncertain that the space will be available beyond the close of the current fiscal year.
 Removable equipment that can be transferred to new space, if necessary, is capitalized, based on the established threshold.
-Depreciation is provided on the straight-line method over the estimated useful lives as follows:
+Depreciation is provided on the straight-line method over the estimated useful lives, which is three years for computer equipment.